Binary Representations

 Languages & Limits

-That function compiles (for me on my compiler, today) to the exact same assembly code as this:
+With compiler optimization, that function compiles to the exact same assembly code as this:

 printf("true\n");